 Careful selection, patient education and discussion of patient expectation help to improve satisfaction post-surgery.
 Issues to be discussed should include the aims and risks of surgery, the risks of penile shortening, the risk of recurrent curvature, the possibility of knots and stitches being palpable beneath the skin and the possibility that circumcision may need to be performed at the time of surgery (to prevent postoperative phimosis).
 Surgery should not be attempted until the disease has been stable for at least three months (some authorities recommend this period should be 6-12 months).
 Various techniques are available:

 - Extracorporeal shock wave therapy: the National Institute for Health and Care Excellence (NICE) has produced guidance for professionals and public on the use of this technique in this context.
 Essentially, whilst there are no significant safety concerns, NICE is not convinced of any proof of efficacy for the procedure; it advises it be used in carefully controlled, well-audited programmes or as part of a research trial, with detailed explanation given to patients during the consenting process.
-The guidance was published in 2003 but remained current in 2015.
+The guidance was published in 2003 but remains current in 2022.